Skip to content

 If the team subscription becomes inactive or the trial ends, then API keys will be suspended until the team is reactivated.
 Attempting to use a suspended key will return error 402 unauthorized

-Team Owners can update API Keys for any team that they own.
+Users can update API keys for any Team that they are authorized to. (access policy).

 Method Route